-Traveler's diarrhea is a stomach and intestinal infection that occurs as a result of unsanitary handling of food.
+Traveler's diarrhea is an intestinal infection that occurs as a result of eating or drinking contaminated food or water.
 Food handlers who do not wash their hands after they use the bathroom can transmit the infection to people who consume the contaminated food.

-Areas where there is the highest risk of contracting traveler's diarrhea include the developing countries of Africa, the Middle East, and Latin America.
-The risk of infection varies depending on the type of eating establishment visited -- from fairly low risk from eating hot, cooked foods and drinking factory-sealed beverages to a higher risk from eating raw vegetables and fruits and drinking tap water.
+Areas where there is the highest risk of contracting traveler's diarrhea include the developing countries of Africa, the Middle East, Latin America, and Asia.
+The risk of infection varies depending on the type of exposure -- from a fairly low risk from eating hot, cooked foods and drinking factory-sealed beverages to a higher risk from eating raw vegetables and fruits and drinking tap water.

 The most common culprit is a bacteria called E.coli.

 - Abrupt onset of diarrhea